radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 - Sending a custom random number in an extension in the TLS client hello.
 Again, this is very effective, but requires extension of the TLS implementation.
 - Comparing the incoming server certificate to all server certificates configured on the proxy.
 While in some scenarios this can be a valid detection method, using the same server certificate on multiple servers would keep these servers from connecting with each other, even when this connection is legitimate.

-The application layer RADIUS protocol also offers some loop detection, e.g. using a Proxy-State attribute.
+The application layer RADIUS protocol also offers some loop detection, e.g., using a Proxy-State attribute.
 However, these methods are not capable of reliably detecting and suppressing these attacks in every case and are outside the scope of this document.

 ## Usage of NULL encryption cipher suites for debugging